RobertWilliamsCymro/learn-wagtail-static-website/README.md

    - create `project_index_page` and `project_page` models
    - create `.html` template pages
    - show 3 or projects on `Homepage` under `My Projects`
- - Add tailwind classes to style Contact page
+ - TODO: Add tailwind classes to style Contact page
    - create a default `form_fields/<field_name>.html` template for each of the form fields